jefdaj/ortholang-demo/README.md

 files:

 - [ ] pre-download all the blastdbget databases
-- [ ] pre-run all the example scripts and use a shared shake cache (see shortcut todo)
+- [ ] pre-run all the example scripts and use a shared shake cache (see ortholang todo)
 - [ ] new user login needs dir created with examples symlink (done?)
 - [ ] zip untyped result lists before downloading (make those first)

-shortcut:
+ortholang:

 - [ ] bug: show when script is empty causes a crash
 - [x] check that no seqid hashes are slipping through to the user-facing output